rachaelclose/Terminal-Chess/README.md

 After installing the system onto your computer, run **make play** to start the game.

-Commands used to play the game: help -- use this to learn more about what each command means move castle en_passant withdraw checkmate
+Commands used to play the game: help -- use this to learn more about what each command means, move, castle, en_passant, withdraw, checkmate